Biological Non-Ergodicity

 Statement

 Theorem (structural).
-A system satisfying the observer axioms (Σ,I,B)(\Sigma, I, B) with active loop closure is non-ergodic in the full configuration space Γ\Gamma and conditionally ergodic within the BB-compatible sector ΓBΓ\Gamma_B \subset \Gamma.
-The dimension of ΓB\Gamma_B relative to Γ\Gamma decreases with the complexity of BB (number of self/non-self distinctions), and maintaining ΓB\Gamma_B requires continuous coherence expenditure of at least ω\hbar\omega per loop-closure cycle.
+A system satisfying the observer axioms (Σ,I,B)(\Sigma, I, B) with active loop closure is non-ergodic in the full configuration space Γ\Gamma and conditionally ergodic within the BB-compatible sector ΓBΓ\Gamma_B \subsetneq \Gamma.
+Maintaining ΓB\Gamma_B requires continuous coherence expenditure of at least ω\hbar\omega per loop-closure cycle, where ω\omega is the loop-closure frequency (Loop Closure, Corollary 4.3).

 Corollary.
 Living systems are physical realizations of the observer triple at the biochemical hierarchy level.
 Their characteristic non-ergodicity — self-maintenance, memory, and adaptive behavior — follows from boundary maintenance, non-ergodic sector confinement, and coherence-domain expansion respectively.